Kustjägarna

-The 202nd Coastal Ranger Company (202. kustjägarkompaniet, or Kustjägarna, KJ) is an amphibious special operations capable ranger unit within the Swedish Amphibious Corps, which is the maritime land force arm of the Swedish Navy.
+The 202nd Coastal Ranger Company (202. kustjägarkompaniet, or Kustjägarna, KJ) is a marine commando (special operations capable) unit within the Swedish Amphibious Corps, which is the infantry component of the Swedish Navy.

 History

 The embryo for the formation of the coastal rangers began with a discussion at the Coastal Artillery Club (Kustartilleriklubben) on 4 December 1950.
 The introductory speech about commandos was made by Captain Bertil Stjernfelt.
 During the evening, three Swedish officers with war experience told the demands that should be placed on Swedish commandos.
 These three men were Lieutenant Colonel Malcolm Murray who commanded the 2nd Ranger Company of the Swedish Volunteer Corps at Hanko in Finland in 1941, Gösta Benckert with war experience from both Finland and Norway, and the paratrooper Erik G:son Lewenhaupt, with experience of fighting in Normandy, among other places.

 The next step was the training of four Swedish officers at the Royal Marines and the French amphibious school in North Africa.
 One of these was the aforementioned Captain Bertil Stjernfelt, who was commanded to the British commando training.
 In 1952, the experimenting with what was first called närförsvarsmän ("close-in security men") began.
 At the same time as the coastal rangers took shape, the nearby combat divers (Attackdykarna, A-dyk) also began to set up.
-In Sweden, the history of combat divers is closely linked to that of both coastal rangers and the clearance divers.
+In Sweden, the history of combat divers is closely linked to that of both coastal rangers and the Röjdykare (Swedish Navy EOD).
 The Röjdykardivisionen was established in 1954 and trained in addition to clearance divers for just over a year also the first combat divers, after which the Swedish Fleet's diving school was responsible for that training until the fleet's combat divers were disbanded in 1979.
 Until then, there were combat divers in both the fleet and in the coastal rangers.
 Since then, only the coastal rangers' combat divers remain.